Join us in New Orleans this October as NPN’s in-person conference returns!

 Join us as we reaffirm the power of art and culture in social movements, meaning-making, civic engagement, and liberation.

-NPN Annual Conference
+NPN Conference

 October 6–9, 2025 • New Orleans, LA